 Carbohydrates are your body’s preferred source of energy.
 Before you jump for joy thinking it’s healthy to eat pasta every day, let’s take a step back.

 Not all carbs are created equally; your body digests different types at different rates depending on the rest of the food’s nutritional makeup.

-Because of this, refined carbs leave you with a crash afterward—as anyone who has eaten a bagel for breakfast knows firsthand—whereas slow carbs provide a more steady supply of energy.
+Back to refined carbs- they leave you with a crash afterward—as anyone who has eaten a bagel for breakfast knows firsthand—whereas slow carbs provide a more steady supply of energy.

-Refined carbs also can lead to weight gain and brain fog, and don’t really satisfy us for long, since they offer that quick burst of satisfaction before dropping off.
+Refined carbs also can lead to weight gain and brain fog, and don’t really satisfy us for long.

 Related: Is It Bad To Eat Carbs At Night?

 Healthy Sources of Carbohydrates: